actuarialcat/actuarialcat.github.io/_posts/2020-12-24-How-to-pass-7-SOA.md

 SOA exams is not only a test of intelligence, but also a test of determination.

 Moreover, from my prepective, if you pass an exam only by study the questions but not understanding the concepts, you incure a debt.
-You trade off the abililblty to understand more diffuclt concepts latter on and stuggle is latter exams.
+You trade off the abililblty to understand more diffuclt concepts latter on and will likely stuggle in latter exams.
 That's why I find building a strong foundation is the most important.

 But there is one things that I can garentee: The feeling of success after passing an exam will be second to none.

-<p>&nbsp;</p>
+<p>&nbsp; &nbsp;</p>

 That is all I have for now.
 I hope my jouney throguh the prelim exams can inspire yours.